alloc/vite-plugin-mobile/README.md

   The directory containing desktop-only modules.
   Defaults to `"/src/desktop"`

-- `mobileConfig: ViteConfig`
+- `mobilePlugins: VitePlugin[]`
-  Vite configuration for the mobile bundle only.
+  Vite plugins for the mobile bundle only.
+  These are called on `vite build` only.

 &nbsp;